Share

 How can I invest ethically in Australia?

 1. Take the time to understand your values and priorities.
 Identify the ethical or sustainable principles that matter most to you.
-This could include avoiding industries like fossil fuels, tobacco, or weapons, promoting renewable energy, supporting gender equality, or prioritising environmental conservation.
+This could include avoiding industries like fossil fuels, tobacco, or weapons.
+It could also mean promoting renewable energy, supporting gender equality, or prioritising environmental conservation.
 Clearly defining your values will guide your investment decisions.

 2. Research ethical investment options available in Australia.
-Look for investment vehicles that focus on ethical or sustainable investing.
-These can include ethical ETFs, managed funds or individual stocks.
+Look for investment vehicles focused on ethical or sustainable investing.
+These can include socially responsible ETFs, managed funds, or individual stocks.
 Look for options that have a clear investment strategy aligned with your values.

 3. When reviewing ethical funds, carefully assess their criteria for selecting investments.
 Each fund may have its own set of guidelines and exclusions.
 Understand how they define and evaluate companies based on environmental, social, and governance (ESG) factors.
 This will help you determine if their approach aligns with your values.